-Jonas Rüegg is a PhD student in History and East Asian Languages, working on Early Modern Japanese History.
-He graduated from the University of Zurich before gaining his master’s degree in Regional Studies – East Asia at Harvard.
-Jonas is currently working on the colonization of the Ogasawara islands in the 1860s, exploring the change in Japan’s perceptions of ethnicity and environment as the Tokugawa state developed ambitions to expand into the Pacific.
-His further interests include book history, early modern Sino-Japanese contacts, history of science and 19th century orientalism.
+Jonas Rüegg is a PhD candidate in History and East Asian Languages, working on modern and early modern Japanese History.
+He graduated from the University of Zurich before gaining his master’s degree in Regional Studies – East Asia at Harvard with a thesis on the colonization of the Ogasawara islands in the 1860s.
+In this short-lived colonial experiment, Jonas explores the change in Japan’s perceptions of ethnicity and environment as the Tokugawa state developed ambitions to expand into the Pacific.

 "Mapping the Forgotten Colony: The Ogasawara Islands and the Tokugawa Pivot to the Pacific” in: Cross-Currents 3/2017, pp. 108-157.

 "Aimé Humbert: Wertvorstellungen eines Bourgeois und das Japan der Bakumatsu-Zeit" [Aimé Humbert, Value Concepts of a Bourgeois and Bakumatsu Japan], in: Asiatische Studien / Etudes Asiatiques 1/2015, pp. 47–71.

 "Challenges of Japanese Studies in 19th century Europe", in: Kyôritsu Joshi Daigaku sôgô bunka kenkyû kiyô [Bulletin of the center for humanities, Kyôritsu Women's University], 1/2015, p.
 153–176.